redwoodjs/redwoodjs-com-archive/docs/testing.md

 }
 ```

-You test this code by writing another piece of code which usually lives in a separate file and can be run in isolation, just including the functionality from the real codebase that you need in order to test it.
+You test this code by writing another piece of code which usually lives in a separate file and can be run in isolation, just including the functionality from the real codebase that you need in order for the test to run.
 For our examples here we'll put the code and its test side-by-side so that everything can be run at once.
-Our first test will call the `add()` function and make sure that what it does indeed add two numbers together as expected:
+Our first test will call the `add()` function and make sure that it does indeed add two numbers together:

 ```javascript{5-9}
 const add = (a, b) => {